themue/site.themue.dev/content/post/2021-bowmore-15yo.md

 ---

-Some time ago I already had the **Bowmore No. 1** as a small addition to a **Bowmore 12yo**.
+Some time ago I already had the **Bowmore No. 1** as a small addition to a **Bowmore 12 yo**.
 And it was also with this 15-year-old, but as a result will still find his in my collection.
 It pleases with its post-maturation in *Oloroso Sherry* casks and its price is really fair.